 Climate change has played a crucial role in increasing the frequency and intensity of wildfires globally.
 These wildfires often result in more extensive damage compared to controlled prescribed burning.
 However, ecological research indicates that both wildfires and prescribed burns can offer valuable benefits to biodiversity, such as promoting regeneration and maintaining the health of certain ecosystems (Franke et al., 2025).

-The catastrophic "Black Summer" wildfires in Australia from 2019 to 2020 serve as a stark example of how climate change has fundamentally altered fire behavior, leading to longer fire seasons and more severe fire outbreaks (Gross & Lamb, 2025)ns and more severe fire o.
+The catastrophic "Black Summer" wildfires in Australia from 2019 to 2020 serve as a stark example of how climate change has fundamentally altered fire behavior, leading to longer fire seasons and more severe fire outbreaks (Gross & Lamb, 2025) and more severe fire.
 This situation highlights the urgent need for a paradigm shift in disaster management.
 Rather than responding reactively to wildfires as they occur, it is increasingly necessary to adopt a proactive, community-driven approach.
 This would involve not only preparedness and mitigation strategies but also fostering community resilience and enhancing local awareness of fire risks (Rönnfeldt et al., 2026).
 By focusing on prevention and collaboration, communities can better adapt to the changing climate and its associated fire risks, ultimately protecting both lives and ecosystems.

 According to (Gross & Lamb, 2025) prescribed fire is an essential land management practice employed in fire-adapted ecosystems, where the controlled use of fire helps achieve multiple ecological and cultural objectives.
 This technique is designed to mitigate the risks associated with uncontrolled wildfires by reducing excessive vegetation and creating a healthier landscape (Mccaffrey, 2025).
 Additionally, prescribed burns play a crucial role in managing invasive and exotic plant species, as well as woody species that can outcompete native flora.